-TALENT MANAGEMENT AND PERFORMANCE OF ORGANIZATION IN ANAMBRA STATE
+TALENT MANAGEMENT AND ORGANIZATIONAL SUCCESS OF SELECTED MANUFACTURING FIRMS IN AKWA IBOM STATE

 One of the most significant challenges that organizations face on a global scale is talent management.
 It is especially difficult in today’s volatile and dynamic business environment (Meyers & van Woerkom, 2014).
 This is because talent management necessitates both quantitative and qualitative abilities (Al Ariss, Cascio, & Paauwe, 2014; Meyers et al., 2013).
 Putting the right employee in the right position is part of talent management (Devine, 2008).
 Employees’ talents are maximized when they are placed in the appropriate positions within organizations.
 For private and public institutions and organizations, talent management is a relatively new area.
 Most organizations prioritize talent management when recruiting employees because it has been shown to be effective in attracting, retaining, and developing employees (Baheshtiffar & Nekoie-Moghadam, 2011).
 D’Annunzio-Green (2008) defines talent management as procedures for attracting, retaining, and developing employees.
 Furthermore, talent management is critical to an organization because it assists organizations in effectively attracting and retaining talented employees.
 Furthermore, identifying and developing talent assists organizations in identifying employees who will serve as future leaders.
 This aspect of talent management emphasizes the development of talent pools with a high level of leadership capability (Baheshtifar & Nekoie-Moghadam, 2011).